digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 ## STEP 04: Create a Deployment Manifest

-Here, I'm using Jenkins LTS docker image and expose port 8080 for the web access and port 50000 for the jenkins jnlp service which use to access Jenkins workers respectivly.
+Here, I'm using Jenkins LTS docker image and expose port 8080 for the web access and port 50000 for the Jenkins JNLP service, which use to access Jenkins workers, respectively.

-Let's create a Kubernetes deployment manifet for the Jenkins server.
+Let's create a Kubernetes deployment manifest for the Jenkins server.
-Here I'm using Jenkins LTS image and expose port number 8080 and 50000 for the web access and inter master agent commiumications respectivly.
+Here I'm using Jenkins LTS image and exposing port number 8080 and 50000 for web access and inter master agent communications.

-Now, create a file named with "jenkins-deployemt.yaml" and phast below conent.
+Now, create a file named "jenkins-deployemt.yaml" and paste the below content.

 ```yaml
 apiVersion: apps/v1